openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 This is due to the fact that in any OpenPGP signature, the hashed meta data includes the signature algorithm ID, as specified in {{Section 5.2.4 of RFC9580}}.
 As a consequence, a component signature taken out of the context of a specific composite algorithm is not a valid OpenPGP signature for any message.

-Furthermore, it is also not possible for an attacker to craft a new signature for a message that was signed twice by the legitimate signer with a composite algorithm, which would classify as a violation of Strong Unforgeability under Chosen Message Attack (SUF-CMA).
-If the attacker attempts to create a new signature for the same document by interchanging (that is, remixing) the component signatures of the two composite signatures, this is prevented due to the fact that each v6 signature also includes the original random salt at the start of the hashed meta data, as also specified in the aforementioned reference.
+An attacker cannot generate a fresh valid signature for a message that has already been signed twice with the composite algorithm; being able to do so would violate Strong Unforgeability under Chosen Message Attack (SUF-CMA).
+Specifically, an attacker might try to construct a new signature by remixing the component parts of two legitimate composite signatures.
+That is impossible because each v6 signature embeds a random salt at the start of its hashed metadata.
+The two legitimate signatures use different salts, so their components are not interchangeable and cannot be recombined into a valid signature.
-Since this salt value is different in both legimate signatures, remixing them is not possible.

 ## Key Combiner {#sec-key-combiner}